 The traditional Japanese tattoos depicted in those woodblocks are rich with themes we continue to see in contemporary Japanese artwork and tattoo designs, so the ripple effect from way back then is immeasurable.

-Criminals would be tattooed in a highly visible area, usually their face.
+Outcasts would be tattooed in a highly visible area, usually their face.

-Generally a lawbreaker would be exiled as well as tattooed, and each region had its own markings.
+Generally, a lawbreaker would be exiled as well as tattooed, and each region had its own markings.

 In some areas, they had tattoo symbols that came in 3 “parts,” which you would collect as you re-offended.

 After you had 3 strikes, more severe retribution was considered.

 Eventually face tattoos gave way to limb tattoos, and the policy completely fizzled out to the point where it was officially abolished in 1872.

 As these tattoos became rarer, and Kuniyoshi’s prints were brought to the mainstream, everyday folks started to warm up to the idea of having tattoos themselves.

 In 1868, however, everything changed.
 A second ripple was set into motion when tattoos were outlawed.

 This time in Japan (1868-1912) is known as the Meiji era, because it lines up with the reign of Emperor Meiji.